 Plan your perfect wedding blog comes in at £1500

 Boho Weddings suggests £1500-2000.
-This article is written in 2012 by a wedding planner who regularly matches clients of different budgets to photographers.
+This article is written by a wedding planner who regularly matches clients of different budgets to photographers.
 I always trust the advice of someone impartial who lots of experience!

 Quite a spread but an average spend of £1500 based on the best information that Google could provide.
 Wedding photography is typically around the fifth biggest spend at your wedding( after venue, reception, food and dress).